 Looking for more easy dessert recipes?

-This lightly sweetened homemade whipped cream pairs recipe well with any number of desserts.
+This lightly sweetened homemade whipped cream recipe pairs recipe well with any number of desserts.
 Here are a few of our favorites:

 - Berries and Yogurt Whipped Cream: You can use this whipped cream recipe to pair with berries: or try this yogurt whipped cream!
 It uses equal parts cream and yogurt to make for a tangy, lightly sweet cream that has a boost of health.